labzero/bootleg/README.md

 Simple deployment and server automation for Elixir.

 **Bootleg** is a simple set of commands that attempt to simplify building and deploying Elixir applications.
-The goal of the project is to provide an extensible framework that can support many different deploy scenarios with one common set of commands.
+The goal of the project is to provide an extensible framework that can support many different deployment scenarios with one common set of commands.

-Out of the box, Bootleg provides remote build and remote server automation for your existing [Distillery](https://github.com/bitwalker/distillery) releases.
-Bootleg assumes your project is committed into a `git` repository and some of the build steps use this assumption to handle code in some steps of the build process.
-If you are using an scm other than git, please consider contributing to Bootleg to add additional support.
+Out of the box, Bootleg provides remote build and remote server automation for your [Distillery](https://github.com/bitwalker/distillery) releases.
+Bootleg assumes your project is committed into a **git** repository and some of the build steps use this assumption to handle code within the build process.
+If you are using another source control management (SCM) tool please consider contributing to Bootleg to add additional support.

 ## Installation